Some obstacles that stand in the way of understanding

-To start with, let’s analyse a number of factors that get in the way of full comprehension.
+To start with, let’s analyse several factors that get in the way of full comprehension.

 Cultural references*: The temptation to find out about all the cultural references may result in a long painstaking process.
 I suggest being selective and let go of the rest if they don’t stop you from grasping the main ideas.
 Trying to discern one hundred per cent of what it is being said can spoil the fun for some English learners.

 Definition (n.) ideas that relate to a specific culture; things that only someone who understands a specific culture could understand.
 Examples Most of film director Spike Lee’s movies have cultural references to New York City.
 (Definition by englishbaby.com)

 Go the extra mile: if you are inclined to do so, you could do some research before watching and find out details about the historical/cultural/social context the film is set in.
 For instance, if you are about to watch “The darkest hour”, having a reasonable understanding of the political landscape at the time when Churchill took office, could come in handy.